tkaviselve/capstone-project/frontend/README.md

-# Gold Rate Calculator FrontEnd
+# Gold Rate Calculator MERN Stack

 This repository contains the frontend code for the Gold Rate Calculator application.